A Reproducible and Fair Evaluation of Partition-aware Collaborative Filtering: Experimental Setup

 We compared FPSR against a set of well-established baselines: Random, MostPop, Item-kNN \cite{deshpande2004}, RP$^3\beta$ \cite{RP3beta}, EASE$^R$ \cite{EASEr}, GF-CF \cite{GFCF}, LightGCN \cite{LightGCN} and BISM.
-It is worth noting that in \cite{FPSR} it lacked transparency regarding baselines hyperparameter tuning.
+It is worth noting that Wei et al. \cite{FPSR} do not report details regarding baselines hyperparameter tuning.
 Most baselines are established state-of-the-art models, except BISM, whose results we verified using the authors’ public code since its data split was available only for BookCrossing.
 Although we omit the reproducibility analysis to focus on FPSR and FPSR+, we include BISM due to its strong similarity and limited use in literature.

-Following the rigorous evaluation principles advocated by \cite{dacrema2019}, we took particular care to ensure a fair comparison: we performed a hyperparameter optimization for all baselines by running 20 trials based on the Tree-structured Parzen Estimator~\cite{DBLP:conf/icml/BergstraYC13} strategy, with Recall@20 as the validation metric, ensuring that each algorithm could perform at its maximum potential.
+Following the rigorous evaluation principles advocated by \cite{dacrema2019}, we took particular care to ensure a fair comparison: we performed a hyperparameter optimization for all baselines by running 20 trials based on the Tree-structured Parzen Estimator (TPE)~\cite{DBLP:conf/icml/BergstraYC13} strategy, with Recall@20 as the validation metric, ensuring that each algorithm could perform at its maximum potential.
+TPE is a Bayesian optimization method that models promising hyperparameter regions by comparing configurations that yield good vs. poor validation performance, and then samples new trials from the regions expected to improve the objective.
 This rigorous methodology allows us to robustly validate the contribution of FPSR and its variants, ensuring that any reported improvement constitutes a genuine advancement over a robust set of competitors.

-The complete parameters search spaces for all other baselines and all the best founded configurations are documented in our public code repository\footnote{\url{https://split.to/rep\_ecir}}.
-Due to space constraints, we report here few search spaces for the primary subject of our study, FPSR and its variants: the weight $\lambda$, that is the weight of global information with respect to the local information, from \{0.1, 0.2, ..., 0.5\}; the size ratio parameter $\tau$, chosen from \{0.1, 0.2, ..., 0.5\}.
+The complete parameters search spaces for all other baselines and all the best founded configurations are documented in our public code repository\footnote{\url{https://github.com/sisinflab/A-Reproducible-and-Fair-Evaluation-of-Partition-aware-Collaborative-Filtering}}.
+Due to space constraints, we report here few search spaces for the primary subject of our study, FPSR and its variants: the weight $\lambda$, that is the weight of global information with respect to the local information, from \{0.1, 0.2, $\cdots$, 0.5\}; the size ratio parameter $\tau$, chosen from \{0.1, 0.2, $\cdots$, 0.5\}.